 The common assumption is that not eating would make you sleepy, tired or angry.
 On the contrary.
 My energy levels are high, my focus is on point and when I have black coffee with no milk or sugar that coffee gives me that edge to keep working through out the morning without needing food until the afternoon.

 It also helps that I’m not normally that hungry in the morning, so you have to know yourself.
-My older brother is one of those naturally skinny types and could never forsake breakfast because he wakes up with a powerful appetite.
+My older brother is one of those naturally skinny types and could never give up breakfast.
 In fact, he’s the type that wakes up in the middle of the night and needs to eat.

 For me however, fasting for a a bit in the morning is no problem.
 I look better and more importantly I feel better.
 Way better.